Examples of positive emotional health include:

 Developing Positive Emotional Health in Your Child

 Adults can do a lot to help develop good mental health in a child with a chronic illness:

-- Reward your child routinely for taking prescribed medications.
-Remind him or her that after taking prescribed medications, fun activities can follow such as bike rides, playing with a friend, or going to that bowling party or movie.
+Reward your child routinely for taking prescribed medications.
+Remind him or her that when they take prescribed medications and stay well, fun activities can follow such as bike rides, playing with a friend, or going to that bowling party or movie.